morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/lifecycle.md

 {{% onlyWhen tolerations %}}

-You should see that the VM is now in `Running` state right, wait what it's `ErrorUnschedulable`?
+You should see that the VM is now in `Running` state.
+Wait, why does it say `ErrorUnschedulable`?

 ```bash
 NAME            AGE     STATUS               READY